starshyp/Foundation/README.md

 - New MySQL connection from AWS
 - New Postgres connection from AWS
 - Deployment of New Relic Application Monitoring tools
-- Deployment of Google Analytics
+- Deployment of Google Analytics (property name: RE-GA4)
 - Updates to the connection strings of other projects

 ### Updated connection strings